 Annual revenue of $500K or more

 Applications for the ELEVATE curriculum are currently closed.
+We will be accepting applications for the second cohort in early fall 2021.

 ELEVATE is part of JPMorgan Chase’s national Ascend program, which is a national initiative that provides minority-owned and women-owned businesses access to capital, public and private market opportunities and advanced management education.
 Ascend connects minority entrepreneurs to business schools, suppliers and community partners to improve access to the 3-Ms: management strength (through business education), markets (business-to-business and consumers), and money (seed capital, flexible credit and equity investment).
 Ascend was developed by the University of Washington Foster School of Business.
 It links business schools, business service-providing organizations and Community Development Financial Institutions to provide tools and resources that are not always available to businesses in underserved neighborhoods.